dbt-labs/dbt-bigquery/docker/README.md

 ```

 ### Examples:
-To build an image named "my-dbt" that supports Snowflake using the latest releases:
+To build an image named "my-dbt" that supports BigQuery using the latest releases:
 ```shell
 cd dbt-core/docker
 docker build --tag my-dbt --target dbt-bigquery .
 ```

-To build an image named "my-other-dbt" that supports Snowflake using the adapter version 1.0.0b1:
+To build an image named "my-other-dbt" that supports BigQuery using the adapter version 1.0.0b1:
 ```shell
 cd dbt-core/docker
 docker build \